Fireside Chat With District Brew Yards

 Show Off That Self-Pour Magic

-Customers love that self-pour technology gives them the ability to taste and sample as many beers as their heart’s desire, but since many people have never experienced it before, you need to make sure to get the message about its benefits on your social media.
+Customers love that self-pour technology gives them the ability to taste and sample as many beers as their heart desires.
+Since many people have never experienced it before, you need to make sure to get the message about its benefits on your social media.

 Eliminate Tipping (If Possible)

 Instead of using a tipping system, hire employees (or beer ambassadors) who are knowledgeable about your offerings and will not be motivated by tip money but rather driven by passion working for a great establishment with a fair employer who treats them with respect.

 Up Your Brew Game